 Skip to main content

-Social media can be valuable to connect with others, seek validation for your concerns and help reduce feelings of loneliness and isolation.
+Social media can be a valuable way to connect with others, seek validation for your concerns, and help reduce feelings of loneliness and isolation.
 It can also be a source of support, information and a way to share your experiences.

 Navigating health information on social media